Lawrenceville Divorce Attorney - Visit us today at http://www.wardlawfirmga.com or call (770) 383-1973.

-In this video, Duluth Divorce Attorney David Ward answers, What Determines the Amount of Alimony You Pay or Receive?
+In this video, Lawrenceville Divorce Attorney David Ward answers, What Determines the Amount of Alimony You Pay or Receive?

 In Georgia one spouse may be ordered to pay the other alimony—also referred to as spousal support or spousal maintenance—if the partners' divorce.
 An order for alimony may be either temporary or permanent, and the amount hinges on several factors.
 And because Georgia does not require alimony be paid, the court may not even order it.
 The laws surrounding alimony are complex.
 However, he does list some factors courts must take into account.

 These factors will assist the court when determining whether to order alimony, in what amount and for what duration.
 Some factors that determine alimony amounts include—but are not limited to—the following: